Frequently Asked Questions

 How long does it take to complete a course?

 Each course on the Portal is self-paced and allows participants to start, stop, and resume the course based on the demands of their schedule.
+Portal course sessions run January 1 – December 31 of each year and course content must be completed by December 31 in order to earn your certificate.

 Are course documents and slides available for download?